Week Of Outfits Series: A Week Of Sustainable Student-Worthy Outfits With Jazmine Brown From That Curly Top

 A Week Of Outfits With Jazmine Brown From That Curly Top

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Jazmine Brown, the sustainable lifestyle blogger behind That Curly Top!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Jazmine Brown, the sustainable lifestyle blogger behind That Curly Top!

 I was initially attracted to fashion because I realized the power it had to reflect a person’s mood.
 I entered into college as a Fashion merchandising major to follow a career that would allow me to explore this curiosity.
 However, several classes later, I realized the travesties of the fast fashion industry and knew I couldn’t keep pursuing that major.
 I realized that my choices not only made an impact on myself, but on this planet and the people who lived in it.